 What is an Auto Transport Scam?

-Transport scams happen when people who are intending to steal vehicles or take money pretending to be auto transport companies.
+Auto transport scams happen when people intend to steal vehicles or take money and pretend to be auto transport companies.
 They will engage with someone who needs to have their car transported and make a fake contract with the person.
 They might even use the address and name of a real company to pretend to be with this company when they reach out to you to provide you with a fake quote.

-These scams can take a variety of forms, but the intention is always to steal your money or take your car.
+These scams take a variety of forms, but the intention is always to steal your money or take your car.
 You can usually identify these scams by knowing what the proper behavior of a regular auto transport company would be.
-Being able to see the differences between the behavior of a scammer and the behavior of a proper transport entity can help you to see that there is some amiss.
+Noticing the differences between a scammer’s behavior and that of a proper transport entity can help you detect a scam.

-You will be able to use these tips and tricks to identify red flags when you are looking for your next auto transport company quote.
+You should use these tips and tricks to identify red flags when looking for your next auto transport company quote.
 They are very effective tools and strategies that will help you to make sure that you are going to contract with a real company for your move.

 How You Can Identify and Avoid These Car Shipping Scams